chaitanyarahalkar/Challenges/What-hath-god-wrought/explanation.md

 This tradition started since Friday, May 24, 1844

-Please note: Enter the flag in format lakshya_CTF{secretmessage}, where secret message is the message that you uncover from the file.
+Please note: Enter the flag in format lakshya_CTF{secretmessage}, where secretmessage is the message that you uncover from the file.

 ## Hint:
 Morse code